A programmer who is obsessed with giving experimenters

 “Certainly, one of the most relevant and obvious characteristics of a present moment is that it goes away, and that characteristic must be represented internally.”

-Stated plainly[1], the principle behind multitemporal synapses is that we maintain the blunt “residue” of past lessons in long-term connections, while everything else is learned in the instant.
+Stated plainly[1], the principle behind multitemporal synapses is that we maintain the blunt “residue” of past lessons in long-term connections, while everything else is quickly forgotten, and learned over again, in the instant.
 In other words, we re-learn the detailed parts of our responses as we are confronted with each new current situation.[2]

-A primary goal for any adaptive system is for it to be able to continuously learn and adapt to the complex environment with which it interacts.
-Traditional approaches to neural network modeling have had difficulty adapting to the intricacies of each new moment the system encounters.
+A primary goal for any adaptive system, is for it to be able to continuously learn and adapt to the complex environment with which it interacts.
+Because of catastrophic forgetting, traditional approaches to neural network modeling have had difficulty adapting to the intricacies of each new moment the system encounters.

-The underlying theory of learning and behavior, which is discussed here, explains and predicts our experience of a “present moment” in time.
+The underlying theory of learning and behavior, which is described in this section and the section below, predicts, and may explain, our experience of a “present moment” in time.
 It is based on the recognition that learning is ubiquitous.
-That is, that any interaction with an adaptive entity [3] can be counted on to result in learning.
+That is, that any interaction with an adaptive entity [4] can be counted on to result in learning.

 Connection strengths stored in long-term connection components immediately drive behavior.
 This makes it easier for short-term weights to quickly form detailed responses to the present situation.
 Short term weights are able to adapt more quickly on their own, because of the already-starting responses driven by the long-term weights at the same connection-points[4].